aliang8/Bomberman/README.md

 Anthony 5/22/16

--Revised entire code, took out all the maps and used grid
+- Revised entire code, took out all the maps and used grid

--It was easier to do it that way, using ArrayLists
+- It was easier to do it that way, using ArrayLists

--collisions perfect, working on making the Sprite die
+- collisions perfect, working on making the Sprite die

 Anthony 5/24/16

--Incorporated bomb range, made bombs have longer range
+- Incorporated bomb range, made bombs have longer range

--Fixed dropping bomb mechanic
+- Fixed dropping bomb mechanic

--Commented my code, fixed the frames for explosion, making it slower and adding
+- Commented my code, fixed the frames for explosion, making it slower and adding

--a delay time between the bomb and explosion
+- a delay time between the bomb and explosion

 Matthew 5/24/16